OpenKH/OpenKh/docs/bbs/dictionary/worlds.md

 The list below includes all the maps in the game and their names in japanese and english.

 The `English` column is the official translation.
-Sometimes a `Translation` column is added to translated a name that only exists in japanese.
+Sometimes a `Translation` column is added to translate a name that only exists in japanese.

 Maps with 00 in the name do not exist as files, but the game displays the world's name when trying to load it.